"You no doubt wish to see the garden?"

 By Amy Willis

 EconTalk host Russ Roberts has made no secret of his skepticism about statistical analysis and econometric modeling.
-Yet in introducing this week’s guest, Columbia University statistician Andrew Gelman, Roberts wonders aloud if he’s gone too far.
+Yet in introducing this episodes guest, Columbia University statistician Andrew Gelman, Roberts wonders aloud if he’s gone too far.
 Does Gelman convince him to retract some of his skepticism?